onedata/onedata-documentation/docs/user-guide/archives.md

 4. Click on the **Create button**.

 Upon successful creation, you should see the newly created archive on the list.
-Browse its file — note, that the nested dataset directories are symbolic links.
+Browse its contents — note, that the nested dataset directories are symbolic links.
 These links point to directories copied into the archives that were created from those nested datasets.

 Close the **Datasets** panel, and navigate to the nested datasets in the web file browser, opening their **Datasets** panel.
 These nested datasets have a new archive automatically created at the time, the nested archive was created for the parent dataset.
 Note, that the description of the child archive is the same as that of the parent archive.
 Browse the archive to find out, that its root is the snapshot of the child dataset root.

 ## Symbolic links in archives